dandanio/rootless-podman-quadlets/README.md

 *   **`systemctl --user` commands fail with `Failed to connect to bus`**
     Make sure your user session is running `systemd --user`.
 Usually it’s automatic on login, but if not: `systemctl --user start default.target`.
+*   **Linger is not enabled / containers don’t start at boot**
+    Run `sudo loginctl enable-linger $USER` to allow the user manager to run at boot without a login.
+This is mandatory for unattended servers.
 *   **Ports below 1024**
     Rootless Podman can’t bind to privileged ports by default.
 Add `net.ipv4.ip_unprivileged_port_start=80` to `/etc/sysctl.d/99-rootless.conf` and reboot, or use a high port with a reverse proxy.
 *   **`WARN[0000] Failed to load cached network config`**